 - mandatory face masks in the interior of the boats

-- Mandatory eating and Covid Certificate requirements when eating and/or drinking in the interiors of scheduled cruise boats with gastronomy service
+- Mandatory seating and 3G Certificate requirements when eating or drinking inside on boats with catering service

 Yes.
 An overview of all cruises with culinary service can be found here.